Browse Policies & Filtering

 Step 2: Create a Persona

 A Persona defines how AD groups map to policies for a given domain.
+You need Admin or Super Admin (an organization Manager can also do this with their organization selected).

 Map groups to policies and set priority

-Save the Persona.
-ScoutDNS applies the new mapping immediately for matching users on the next DNS query.
+Any AD security group can be selected for policy assignment.
+ScoutDNS applies the new mapping for matching users on the next DNS query.

 Related